breatheco-de/breatheco-de/.github/ISSUE_TEMPLATE/asset_4geeks_com.md

 - [ ] Have at least 2 `h2` tags and mentrion the primary keyword at least on one of them.
 - [ ] On assets with 800+ words include images, animated gifts or videos.
 - [ ] Mention the primary keyword a couple of times during the article.
+- [ ] If you have not already, please read [the guide on how to create an article inside the content repository.](https://github.com/breatheco-de/content/blob/master/CONTRIBUTING.md)